 And since I’m in the process of fine-tuning my Cannondale Super V, I could swap out the Topeak aluminum Shuttle Cage from the Cannondale Killer V, and pick a new carbon one for the latter, since it has all the carbon components I own.

 The far majority of carbon bottle cages have an alien-like look, with a lot of swirls and curves.
 Because of the nature of carbon it’s impossible to mimic the classic bottle cage look.
 But it does mean that in general a carbon bottle cage looks odd on a retro setup.

 Trivio Carbon Look

 Want to have the carbon look, but unwilling to spend the cash for the real deal?
-Than this Trivio Carbon Look bottle cage made from aluminium is the solution, since for a fraction of the cost of a real carbon bottle cage you can have its look-and-feel.
+Then this Trivio Carbon Look bottle cage made from aluminum is the solution, since for a fraction of the cost of a real carbon bottle cage you can have its look-and-feel.

 VWP Carbon X-Light

 Maybe it’s because it’s got Cannondale stamped on the side.
 Maybe it’s the relatively simple look.
 Either way, I like this carbon version of the Cannondale GT-40 (more than I like the elaborate Cannondale Speed C).
 Getting harder to find though.